A stopping criterion for iterative proton CT image reconstruction based on correlated noise properties: Discussion

 \section{Discussion}

 In iterative reconstruction of pCT images, each iteration carries a high computational cost.
 A stopping criterion is essential for limiting this cost but must also consistently produce reasonable image quality in terms of noise and spatial resolution.
 Previous approaches typically stopped after a fixed number of iterations and often applied smoothing techniques such as TVS.
-Our approach uses a stopping criterion based on objective metrics of image quality and we have tested it with a variety of real and simulated images with a range of heterogeneity.
+Our approach uses a stopping criterion based on objective metrics of image quality. {Although this consistency is not mathematically guaranteed, we expect our method to be generally applicable to any object being imaged, and have found good results} with a variety of real and simulated images with a range of heterogeneity.

 Several stopping criteria have been previously proposed based on the $d_p$ vector~\cite{gmres-stopping}, exploiting the property that $d_p \cdot d_p$ reaches a mininum for the least squares solution.
 However, the value of this minimum may not be well known, and these criteria often depend sensitively on an understanding of the WEPL resolution for the protons, as well as on uncertainties on the calculated WEPL from uncertainties in the proton trajectory, especially for more heterogeneous objects.
-Our stopping criterion is based on the size of the $d_v$ vector relative to image noise~\cite{dejongh2020iterative}, exploiting the property that for the least squares solution $d_v \cdot d_v = 0$, the value of the minimum is thus known, and an estimate of the expected image noise is sufficient for a robust comparison to the size of $d_v$.
+Our stopping criterion is based on the size of the {the r.m.s. of} $d_v$ relative to image noise~\cite{dejongh2020iterative}, exploiting the property that for the least squares solution $d_v \cdot d_v = 0$, the value of the minimum is thus known, and an estimate of the expected image noise is sufficient for a robust comparison to the size of {the r.m.s. of} $d_v$.

 The choice of filter in FBP reconstruction of CT images has the benefit of producing images with predictable statistical properties in terms of NPS, with the standard filter reducing high-frequency noise relative to the ramp filter.
 Our pCT image reconstruction exhibits the phenomenon of semi-convergence commonly observed with the use of iterative algorithms, with noise increasing with additional iterations after first converging from the initial starting guess.
 In our analysis, semi-convergence is a consequence of converging towards a least-squares fit to noisy data when starting with a smooth initial starting guess, where the noise arises from the WEPL resolution for the protons.